 Top Tip: It’s easy to take a negative review as a personal insult but try to take a step back and detach yourself from the situation.
 Sometimes things go wrong and all you can do is offer empathetic and understanding help and support to customers.
 Never get defensive or blame the customer.

 Offering a solution to a bad review is key.
 It’s not enough to just acknowledge the review, you need to prove to the customer that their feedback and custom are important to you.

 Providing a solution can be the difference between losing the customer for good or retaining them as returning customers in the future.

 The solution you offer will depend on the problem but it’s a good idea to have a solution strategy in place so that you always know what options are available to offer the customer.

-These could be things such as offering a full refund, offering a replacement product or service, providing a discount or gift voucher, or adding a product or service to their order for no cost.
+These could be things such as providing a full refund, offering a replacement product or service, sharing a discount or gift voucher, or adding a product or service to their order for no cost.

 Most of the time when someone has gone to the effort of leaving a bad Google Review it’s because they want a solution to the problem.

 Signing off your response with your name is a small detail that goes a long way to making customers feel like they’re being taken seriously.

 Adding in details such as your name and job title helps to create a connection with the customer and shows them that they’re talking with a human, not a chatbot.

 Having a human member of the team respond to negative reviews reiterates that your business is taking it seriously and that you deem it important enough to dedicate time and resources to.